Soul-Master/visible.event.js/README.md

 visible.event.js
 ================

-Set of JavaScript function that provide ability to detect displayed/hidden of any element based on DOM Attribute Modified api.
+Set of JavaScript function that provide ability to detect displayed/hidden of any element based on DOM Attribute Modified API.